FrancisEyash/CodePathPreWork/README.md

 Describe any challenges encountered while building the app.

 - Time management was quite an issue at the beginning but things got better at the end.
+- Exams also laid me back a little bit as I am in a quarter system.

 ## License